Nemin32/Nemin32.github.io/_drafts/aorant.md

 power, where the tables are turned and the player becomes the one to dish out some long-awaited revenge.

+#### Security Orbs

+The Security Orbs present further disempowerment atop what's already affecting Abe, since now he can't even use his possession ability.
+Thus being able to destroy these with rocks can be considered a way of empowering the player.

 #### Throwables

 It might sound funny at face value, but the items Abe can pick up is one of the most basic examples